1. Get started

 Rooms

-• Optionally, click Copy to to copy capacity to other rooms
+4. Optionally, use Copy to to copy the capacity value to other rooms

-Rooms can be filtered based on desired capacity, e.g. when adding activities.
+Rooms can be filtered based on the desired capacity.
+This allows you to select the appropriate desired and alternative rooms when adding activities.

-• Choose Manage > Rooms, select room and click Edit
+1. Choose Manage > Rooms, select the room and click Edit

-• Optionally, click Copy to to copy building name to other rooms
+4. Optionally, click Copy to to copy the building name to other rooms

-Rooms can be filtered based on desired building name, e.g. when adding activities and assigning room(s).
-Additionally, teacher moves between buildings can be optimized by setting related teacher constraints.
+Rooms can be filtered based on the desired building name.
+This allows you to select the appropriate desired and alternative rooms when adding activities.
+Furthermore, optimizing teacher moves between buildings is possible by setting related teacher constraints.

 staff,educator,professor,part time